All Episodes

 Stay with us.

-Our first caller, I'm I'm not gonna get to the calls it's Steve from Margate, New Jersey.
+Our first caller, I'm not going to get to the calls.

 Steve hang out, but he's got a great point.

-It just that's the kind of stuff that just rubs me raw, folks.
+That's the kind of stuff that just rubs me raw, folks.

-It just it just it greats.
+It just, it just, it grates.

-In other words, if if there were no war on terror, there probably would not have been a Rudy Giuliani in the field, much less in contention.
+In other words, if there were no war on terror, there probably would not have been a Rudy Giuliani in the field, much less in contention.

-Now, this is a big if, because you know, it we are at war and there is a war on terror, but it's uh people are looking and trying to explain the fracturing of the Republican base, the conservative base.
+Now, this is a big if, because, you know, we are at war and there is a war on terror.

 I think I did a very good job of it yesterday.

-Uh, I'll go through it again if people want to know, but this is another explanation.
+I'll go through it again if people want to know.

 Okay, we're at war.

-The war on terror is is is itself helping to tear apart or fracture uh in a temporary way the uh Republican uh base, sort of like uh changing our perspective or our emphasis.
+The war on terror is itself helping to tear apart or fracture in a temporary way the Republican base.

-Uh and I thought I thought this is an interesting theory.
+And I thought there's an interesting theory.

-Uh C, what's the blog?
+Let's see, what's the blog?

 I don't know what the blog is.